 The most potent Witch Hazel is made by boiling the stems.
 Native Americans utilized this approach.
 This method ideally requires access to a flowering Witch Hazel shrub to obtain fresh stems.

 At the end of the allotted cooking time, remove the pot from the heat and cool completely.
 Strain the Witch Hazel extract with a fine cheesecloth into a large glass jar.

 If you would like to make it shelf-stable in the pantry where it can last as much as a year, measure the amount of Witch Hazel extract you have made.

-If you don’t have access to a live Witch Hazel shrub to obtain fresh stems, you may purchase and use Witch Hazel bark instead (where to find).
+If you don’t have access to a live Witch Hazel shrub to obtain fresh stems, you may purchase and use Witch Hazel bark instead (suggested source).

 Another drawback is that you must purchase the bark.
-Pruning the stems from a live Witch Hazel shrub is free.
+Pruning stems from a live Witch Hazel shrub is free!